 19. Be safe with alcohol.
 In Canada, freshman are only one year away from being legal and though it’s more in America, I’ve seen enough episodes of Campus PD to know that underage drinking is happening there too.
 If you are going to drink at school where it is plentiful, be safe, and if it’s your first time, do it in a safe environment with people you trust, not at a crazy party with strangers.
 (And don’t do drugs, ever).

 20. Work at your own pace.
 University will piss you off because you’ll meet people who barely study and get great marks (and are lucky with their guesses) as well as people who study all the time and do too.
 Don’t study the way others study.
 Study the way that’s best for you.
 Maybe other people have some tips, but ultimately, do what you gotta do.

 So those are the tips I have.
-Moving away and attending University is a big deal and I wish I had some of these tips going in.
-I also wish I read other blogs on the subject, like this one.
+Moving away and attending university is a big deal and I wish I had some of these tips going in.
 If anyone has more, leave them in a comment!
-And if anyone has questions about going into a first year of Uni, I’d be happy to answer.
+And if anyone has questions about going into a first year of uni, I’d be happy to answer.